 So, those of you who know me well know that I am a bit of a foodie, and nothing scares me.
 Though I'm no Anthony Bourdain and have never eaten the eyeballs and brains of a goat's head, I told myself before coming to Korea, "I'll try anything but dog," because in my naivete I thought dog would be sold everywhere and I'd have to do my best to avoid it.
 I've learned since coming here that although dog is eaten, it's usually in hidden, specialized restaurants, and not everyone does it.
 Some are staunchly opposed to it, while others have the belief that eating dog, especially during the hottest days of the summer, increases vitality and refreshes the body.
 It's usually served "family style" and you have to buy the entire dog, so you get the dog soup - which is quite pricey - and everyone eats it together.
 I've heard more men are "into it" than women are, and so far the only people who've told me they regularly enjoy it are men.
 I'm still relatively naive on the subject, though, having only been here a little less than a month.

 The rest of the pictures show you the stew on the boil, the presentation of my little meal, and the aftermath.
 The verdict?
 I don't like eating things with heads.
 I've always really liked octopus, and I tried one of the heads, but I really didn't enjoy it.
 The second octopus I decapitated, and the third octopus I threw away.
 I am ashamed to admit that though a lover of shrimp, I took no joy in removing it's head, antenna and little beady black eyes and all, and it robbed me of some of the joy of eating it.
 As for the snail-like sea-dweller, it was actually pretty tasty, but I was bothered that I didn't know what it was.
 The outside meat was white, and then when the rest is pulled out, it's partial brown meat, like the inside of a crab or a lobster.
 Its brothers are still residing in my refrigerator.
 I'm still deliberating as to whether I try them again or just be done with them.
 I was most excited by the mussels, the clams, and the beef.
 And am now, I find, just another squeamish American.
 But, I did think the seasonings were pretty drab.
 So maybe it's not all my fault.
 Take that, "Home Plus"!
-And I DID like the pig intestines filled with rice, so I think I'm still at least a little bit Korean.
+And I DID like the pig intestines filled with rice, so I think I'm still at least a little bit Korea

 No comments: